2 Introduction to Machine Learning

 segments(100.5, 0, 100.5, 5, col = "black", lwd = 2)

-The observations are from 3 species and indeed those species tend to have different traits, meaning that the observations form 3 clusters.
+The observations come from 3 species, and because each species tends to have its own characteristic traits, the observations naturally form 3 clusters.

 pairs(traits, pch = as.integer(species), col = colors[as.integer(species)])

-However, imagine we don’t know what species are, what is basically the situation in which people in the antique have been.
-The people just noted that some plants have different flowers than others, and decided to give them different names.
-This kind of process is what unsupervised learning does.
+However, imagine we don’t know what the species are — essentially the situation people faced in antiquity.
+They simply noticed that some plants had different flowers than others and decided to give them different names.
+This is the kind of process unsupervised learning carries out.

 2.2.1 K-means Clustering

-An example for an unsupervised learning algorithm is k-means clustering, one of the simplest and most popular unsupervised machine learning algorithms (see more on this in section “distance based algorithms”).
+An example of an unsupervised learning algorithm is k-means clustering, one of the simplest and most popular unsupervised algorithms (we will return to it in the section on distance-based algorithms).

-The “k” in K-means refers to the number of clusters and the ‘means’ refers to averaging the data-points to find the centroids.
+The “k” in k-means refers to the number of clusters, and “means” refers to averaging the data points to find the centroids.

-A typical pipeline for using k-means clustering looks the same as for other algorithms.
-After having visualized the data, we fit a model, visualize the results and have a look at the performance by use of the confusion matrix.
-By setting a fixed seed, we can ensure that results are reproducible.
+A typical pipeline for k-means clustering looks the same as for other algorithms: after visualizing the data, we fit a model, visualize the results, and assess the performance with a confusion matrix.
+Setting a fixed random seed (set.seed) ensures the results are reproducible.

 set.seed(123)